enginsight/enterprise/README.md

 And Voila!!!
 You can use Enginsight on your own server exactly like the Enginsight web application.
 If you have any questions regarding the installation feel free to contact us at support@enginsight.com.
 Our communication channels are always open to your questions and concerns.

+##System Requirements
+Please make sure your machine has the following configurations:

+**Minimum requirement:** dual core processor with 4GB RAM

+**Recommended configurations:** Quad core processor with 8GB RAM

 ## Update
+In order to update the Enginsight Stack:
+1. Route back to home directory
+    ```bash
+    cd enterprise
+    ```
+2. Refresh the code in the directory
+    ```bash
+    git pull -r
+    ```
+3. Stop and remove all your running containers.
+This command also removes any networks priorly created.
+    ```bash
+    docker-compose down
+    ```
+4. Build the refreshed containers again, recreate all containers even if the images haven't changed, Clean unused containers
+    ```bash
+    docker-compose up --force-recreate --remove-orphans
+    ```

 ## Change Config

+    ***_Note: All the ```.production``` files shall be overwritten.
+Please take a back up of all your files before making any changes_***

+1. run the setup.sh file again
+2. You shall be prompted once again to provide all the configuration details.